rashanjotkaur/R/Assigment_1.md

 ### Problem Statements
    a.
 Create a data frame to store the student data.
 You can manually create this data frame using the provided information.
    b.
+Print the class of Student data.
+   c.
 Use the `str()` function to examine the structure of the data frame.
 Describe the types of variables and their attributes.
-   c.
+   d.
 Calculate and print the following summary statistics for the 'Score' variable:
       - Mean score
       - Median score
       - Standard deviation of scores
-   d.
+   e.
 Use the `summary()` function to get a summary of the 'Grade' variable.
 Describe the distribution of grades.
-   e.
+   f.
+Calculate the percentage of students who have marks above certain value.
+   g.
 Explore the 'Passed' variable.
-Calculate the percentage of students who passed the test.
+Calculate the percentage of students who are passed.
-   f.
+   h.
 Create a vector containing the ages of all students.
 Use indexing to extract the age of the third student in the vector.
-   g.
+   i.
 Use the `$` accessor to extract the scores of female students only.
-   h.
+   j.
 Convert the 'Grade' variable to a factor.
 Print the levels of the 'Grade' variable to verify the change.
+   k.
+Print the student details having highest score.
+   l.
+Sort the student grades and print.